EQWorks/python-curriculum/02-logic-controls.md

 | Falsy  | or | Truthy | Right  |
 | Falsy  | or | Falsy  | Right  |

-If we mix-in the concept of evaluation short-circuiting:
+If we mix-in the concept of evaluation short-circuiting (similar to "early return"):

 | Left   |    | Right  | Output |
 |--------|----|--------|--------|